On the space of $2d$ integrable models: Introduction

 \sm

 In this paper, we study the Lie algebras of symmetries for a large class of $2d$ Lagrangian classical field theories which have a left(right)-moving or (anti)-holomorphic current, including the theory of a collection of free massless scalars, a collection of free massless fermions, and Wess–Zumino–Witten models.
+For each of these theories, a bootstrap program to search for integrable deformations may be initiated by finding all mutually commuting subalgebras.
 We study the mutually commuting subalgebras in detail in the case of a single scalar, finding some general properties of these subalgebras.
 We find that in order for two generators to commute, they must satisfy several differential equations, which we solve in many cases.
 Furthermore, all such subalgebras have a basis for which each independent generator has a different, nonzero order, to be defined later.
 We also find several mutually commuting subalgebras which, if infinite dimensional, define new infinite hierarchies of classically integrable models of a single scalar, along with finding subalgebras corresponding to all known integrable deformations of a single scalar.
 For some of these subalgebras, we study the putative integrable models they define and find exact wave solutions, providing some evidence of their integrability.

 \sm

 Finally, we then consider how these Lie algebras, and correspondingly their mutually commuting subalgebras, are deformed after quantization.
 The Lie algebras themselves are deformed dramatically, and their subalgebras are under threat of disappearing.
 Nevertheless we find that for all examples we consider, the mutually commuting subalgebras are preserved to first order in $\alpha'$, the parameter which keeps track of quantum corrections.